This post may contain affiliate links· Please read our Privacy Policy for details.

 - Let the Jeera crackle.

-- Once done add turmeric, green chillies, coriander and ginger and saute for 30 seconds, careful not to burn turmeric.
+- Once done add Tomato, turmeric, green chillies, coriander and ginger and saute for 30 seconds, careful not to burn turmeric.

 - Now add the dal, coriander powder, garam masala and salt.